“What do you mean you’re going to Portugal for your birthday?” I asked my little brother, who had just announced he bought a ticket.

 Download our free phone wallpaper with helpful Portuguese travel phrases.

-By women for women, the Sherpani Travel Blog talks about all things travel (and all things Sherpani!).
-From unique travel guides to general travel tips to personal stories from women in our community, this is a space to celebrate our belief that travel restores the human spirit.
+By women for women, the Sherpani Travel Blog talks about all things travel (& all things Sherpani!).
+Explore topics like solo travel, destination guides, women's travel safety, personal essays, and much more!
+This is a space to amplify female voices and celebrate our belief that travel restores the human spirit.

 3 comments